 - In Final Fantasy X, the sword Wakka gives to Tidus upgrades automatically when the party visits the Farplane, and Wakka is seen talking to the sword's former owner.

-- The Atma Sword in Final Fantasy VI has an attack power that is a function of the Hit Points of the character wielding it.
+- The Atma Weapon/Ultima Weapon sword in Final Fantasy VI has an attack power that is a function of the Hit Points of the character wielding it.
 As they get stronger, so does the sword.